Is DAP ready to give seats to MCA, MIC come GE16?

 This is where I have to ask this question to DAP: Is the party ready to give up some of its seats to both MCA and MIC?

-I can assure readers that if I were to interview voters in DAP strongholds in my home state Penang now, and ask them whether they would be okay with voting for MCA and MIC should these parties get those seats come GE16 - they would soundly reject these parties.
+I can assure readers that if I were to interview voters in DAP strongholds in my home state Penang now, and ask them whether they would be okay with voting for MCA and MIC should these parties get those seats come GE16 - they would soundly reject both MCA and MIC contesting in these seats.

 Also, let us not forget that MCA and MIC abstained from contesting in last year's state elections as seat negotiations with PH fell flat.
-Both parties asked for seats in Penang - with one MIC leader having told me (when I was working for Free Malaysia Today) that the party was eyeing Perai or Seri Delima.
+Both parties asked for seats in Penang, with one MIC leader telling me (when I was working for Free Malaysia Today) that the party was eyeing Perai or Seri Delima

 This is why I say that it is not easy for DAP to simply give the green light for the BN-PH partnership proposal for GE16 and not make compromises when the time comes for the party to make the tough call.